Hello.

-Hello.
-I'm a PhD student in computer science at The University of Oregon.
+I'm a PhD candidate in The

-My work seeks to both optimize existing applications and to find new & novel algorithms that more effectively utilize our available resources.
+My work seeks to both optimize existing applications and to

 EMAIL — josephmcl « at » protonmail « dot » ch